Discrimination, Discriminatory Harassment, and Hate Crimes

-- At any time during the investigation, the investigating officer will make recommendations to appropriate College officials for Interim Student Conduct Action and/or protections for the reporting person and/or alleged perpetrator and/or witnesses.
-These protections may include a College No-Contact Order, changes in academic, work, and/or living situations if reasonable alternatives exist.
+- At any time during the investigation, the investigating officer will make recommendations to appropriate College officials for Interim Actions and/or protections for the reporting person and/or alleged perpetrator and/or witnesses.
+These protections may include a College No Contact Order, changes in academic, work, and/or living situations if reasonable alternatives exist.
 Failure to comply with the terms of an Interim Student Conduct Action or College No-Contact Order is a violation of the Student Code of Conduct.

 - An investigation will result in a written report that, at a minimum, includes a statement of the allegations, the issues, and a summary of the information being forwarded to the Office of Student Conduct (when a student is the alleged perpetrator) or the Office of Human Resources (when an employee is the alleged perpetrator) for review and action as appropriate.

 In addition to medical and mental health support provided by the Health and Wellness Center, support may also include protections for the reporting person and/or alleged respondent and/or witnesses.
 These protections may include a College No-Contact Order, changes in academic, work, and/or living situations if reasonable alternatives exist, following a report of an alleged incident.
-Additionally, the College will support the reporting person in reporting the incident to law enforcement officials if he/she chooses to pursue a criminal complaint.
+Additionally, the College will support the reporting person in reporting the incident to law enforcement officials if they choose to pursue a criminal complaint.

 Office of Student Conduct Process (for allegations involving students)

 After the investigation process is completed by the Office of Safety and Security and their report is received by the Office of Student Conduct, the Student Conduct Process will be initiated.
 If a student is the alleged perpetrator, the Student Conduct Committee Hearing process will be used to address the allegations.
 Throughout the process, the Office of Student Conduct will communicate with the reporting person about opportunities for participation, information, and support.
 The process is outlined on the Student Conduct website.

 Please Note: The Student Conduct Process is separate from any criminal charges a person may choose to pursue with law enforcement.